 If you live in one of these urbanisations where a lifeguard is necessary, great.
 You can sunbathe with BOTH eyes shut while he watches the kids!

 Better still, think about getting a Gardener or Dedicated swimming pool cleaner.
 They know exactly how the pump works, what chemicals to use and how much.
 And then you get a swimming pool that stays blue right through the summer without the hassle.

 Building your own swimming pool

-Although on the Costas of Spain its rare to find a house without a swimming pool, its not unheard of.
-We had a friend with just such a house, big garden but no pool.
+Although on the Costas of Spain its rare to find a house without a swimming pool, it’s not unheard of.
+We had a friend with just such a house, a big garden but no pool.
 He, like everyone else, have to put in a planning application to put in a swimming pool.
-I believe that the time it took for approval of the application from submission was about 18 months.
-This may have improved in the meantime but if the Malaga courts are anything to go thats not very likely.
+I believe that the time it took for approval of the application form submission was about 18 months.
+This may have improved in the meantime but if the Malaga courts are anything to go that’s not very likely.
 Simpler just to buy a villa with a pool.

 More from Living in Spain